mongodb/mongo-python-driver/doc/examples/custom_type.rst

 -----------------

 Before we can begin encoding and decoding our custom type objects, we must first inform PyMongo about our type codec.
-This is achieved with the help of a :class:`bson.codec_options.TypeRegistry` instance.
-Creating a registry is
+This is done by creating a :class:`bson.codec_options.TypeRegistry` instance:
-trivial:

 .. doctest::